Violent Shit: Cast

+Release

+Violent Shit never received a theatrical run.
+Instead, it premiered in late 1989 at a handful of underground horror film screenings across Germany, primarily organized by regional fanzines and ‘garage cinema’ events.
+These midnight screenings attracted a devoted cult audience, often growing into riotous occasions because of the film’s extreme imagery.
+No records exist of box‐office figures, as admission was usually a flat fee covered by the organizers, with no official ticketing system.

 Reception

 Violent Shit received mostly negative reviews from critics upon its release.

-HorrorNews.net criticized the film's thin plot, amateurish sound and camerawork, but commended the film's gore sequences, and for its creativity on such a small budget; writing, "If you want your horror films to have some substance, then you might want to look elsewhere, but otherwise you will be well-served".
-Reviewing the DVD release for the Violent Shit Collection, Nathaniel Thompson from Mondo Digital called the film "a nearly plotless VHS wonder", criticizing the film's technical ineptitude, and unconvincing gore effects.
+HorrorNews.net criticized the film's thin plot, amateurish sound and camerawork, but commended the film for its gore sequences and for its creativity on such a small budget, writing, "If you want your horror films to have some substance, then you might want to look elsewhere, but otherwise you will be well‐served".
+Reviewing the DVD release for the Violent Shit Collection, Nathaniel Thompson from Mondo Digital called the film "a nearly plotless VHS wonder", criticizing the film's technical ineptitude and unconvincing gore effects.
 Brett Gallman from Oh, the Horror! praised the film's raw violence, stating, "However crude the rest of this amateur production may be, there’s no denying the power of this gore-soaked mayhem.
 Both Schnaas’s willingness to push boundaries and his attention to squeamish detail are noteworthy... forcing the audience to either confront it head on or look away in disgust."
 Gallman concluded his review by writing, "Underestimate and judge the surface of Violent Shit at your own risk because this is the stuff of pure, uncut nightmare fuel."

-Legacy

-Remake
+Sequels

-A name-only remake entitled Violent Shit: The Movie, was released in 2015.
-A German and Italian co-production, it was written and directed by Luigi Pastore, and co-written by Lucio Massa and Emanuele Barbera.
-The original's director, Andreas Schnaas, was not involved in any way.
+Violent Shit: The Movie (2015) – A name‐only “remake” directed by Luigi Pastore, co‐written by Lucio Massa and Emanuele Barbera.
+This Italian-German co-production has no narrative connection to Schnaas’s original; Schnaas was not involved.
+It follows a new killer named “Karl the Butcher” on a slasher rampage set in rural Italy.